 1. Accommodate the payload.
-Determine what size compartment is required to contain the altimeter and three Grade A large eggs and to cushion the eggs against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
+Determine what size compartment is required to contain the altimeter and the Grade A large egg and to cushion the egg against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.

-Hint: Make sure you cushion the eggs from impact with the walls of the payload compartment or metal hardware including the altimeter in every direction including the sides.
+Hint: Make sure you cushion the egg from impact with the walls of the payload compartment or metal hardware including the altimeter in every direction including the sides.